StAResComp/stfc-solar-summer-school-python/README.md

 Based on the Software Carpentry lesson [Plotting and Programming in Python](http://swcarpentry.github.io/python-novice-gapminder/index.html).

 The lesson is composed of a set of [Jupyter Notebooks](https://jupyter.org).
+You can:
-You can clone this repository and run the notebooks on your own computer (see below), or run them in [Binder](https://mybinder.org/) using the 'launch binder' button above.
+ - Clone this repository (or download a zip archive of the contents) and run the notebooks on your own computer (see below), **or**
+ - Run them in [Binder](https://mybinder.org/) using the 'launch binder' button above.

 ## Starting JupyterLab